azurecitadel/azurecitadel/content/partner/lighthouse/background.md

 This is important for any managed services that only have Reader roles within the list of Permanent authorisations.

 {{< flash >}}
-Read on for more detail on the solutions partner program, designations and partner score and partner attach ACR mechanisms.
-Plus all of the links.
+**To recap, ACR recognition is more important than ever for partners, and PAL can help.
+But a Reader role is not enough for recognition.
+You need to have a role eligible for partner earned credit.**

-Or move straight to the [next page](../combining).
+Move to the [next page](../combining), or read on if you want more detail on the solutions partner program, designations and partner score and partner attach ACR mechanisms.
+(Plus all of the links.)
 {{< /flash >}}

 ## Microsoft Solutions Partner program